PNC Financial Services Group (PNC)

 10. Return on Equity

-Over the last five years, PNC Financial Services Group has averaged an ROE of 11.5%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows PNC Financial Services Group has a strong competitive moat.
+Over the last five years, PNC Financial Services Group has averaged an ROE of 11.6%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.

-11. Key Takeaways from PNC Financial Services Group’s Q3 Results
+11. Key Takeaways from PNC Financial Services Group’s Q4 Results

-It was encouraging to see PNC Financial Services Group beat analysts’ revenue expectations this quarter.
-We were also happy its tangible book value per share narrowly outperformed Wall Street’s estimates.
-On the other hand, its net interest income and net interest margin both missed.
-Overall, this print was mixed.
-The market seemed to be hoping for more, and the stock traded down 3.1% to $184 immediately following the results.
+It was good to see PNC Financial Services Group beat analysts’ EPS expectations this quarter.
+We were also happy its tangible book value per share outperformed Wall Street’s estimates.
+Overall, we think this was a solid quarter with some key areas of upside.
+The stock traded up 2.8% to $221 immediately following the results.

 12. Is Now The Time To Buy PNC Financial Services Group?